1919 June 28, TREATY OF VERSAILLES (France)

 1945 November 5, TRIPOLITANIA PROVINCE RIOTS (Libya)

 In three days of riots more than 140 Jews were murdered (including 36 children) and hundreds more injured in the British controlled area of Tripolitania.
 The British were criticized for not acting to quell the riots soon after they began.
-Nine synagogues and over 4000 Jewish houses were destroyed.
+Nine synagogues 35 torah scrolls were destroyed.
+Over 4000 Jews were left homeless.
 This directly led to the mass immigration to Israel which began four years later.

 1288 April 24, TROYES (France)